krsandvik/IFTTT-SmarterCoffee/README.md

  7. Run `sudo npm install` in where your app.js file is.
- 8. run `sudo node app.js` and see if it starts response should be `"listening on port 3000"`
+ 8. Run `sudo node app.js` and see if it starts response should be `"listening on port 3000"`
  8. Configure node to run on startup

      `sudo mv smartercoffee_startconfig /etc/init.d/smartercoffee`

- change the paths in */etc/init.d/smartercoffee* to your where your config are.
+ change the paths in `/etc/init.d/smartercoffee` to your where your config are.
 Reboot to check that app.js has started `ps -aux | grep app.js`
  `
 **How to connect IFTTT**